What is a refund?

 The federal requirements for the return of TA funds when a student withdraws are separate from UAlbany’s refund schedules for tuition and fees.
 Therefore, students using TA funds may still owe unpaid institutional charges to UAlbany.
 Please review our tuition liability policy for more information.

-Students using TA funds should contact the Office of Veterans and Military Student Services for assistance.
+Students using TA funds should contact the Office of Veteran and Military Student Services for assistance.

 To determine the number of days in each semester, please refer to UAlbany’s Academic Calendar.
 Each semester-length and eight-week course may be calculated differently, depending on the number of days within the term or session, and exclude any five consecutive vacation days.